thewca/wca-regulations/wca-regulations_2012.md

     - A6a) The competitor ends the solve by releasing the puzzle and then stopping the timer.
 If a stopwatch is being used as the timing device, the competitor ends the solve by releasing the puzzle and notifying the judge that he has finished.
 The default signal is when a competitor releases any puzzle(s) being solved and places his hands palms down on the surface.
 The competitor and the judge can also agree upon another appropriate notification before the beginning of the solve.
     - A6b) It is the competitor's responsibility that the timer is stopped correctly.
     - A6b1) If the timer stops earlier than the end of the solve, and the timer shows a time strictly below 0.06 then the solve is replaced by additional solve, unless the competitor intentionally forced the early timer stop (at the discretion of the WCA Delegate).
-    - A6b2) If the timer stops earlier than the end of the solve, and the timer shows 0.06 or higher then the solve is disqualified, unless the competitor can demonstrate to the WCA delegate’s satisfaction that the timer was malfunctioning.
+    - A6b2) If the timer stops earlier than the end of the solve, and the timer shows 0.06 or higher then the solve is disqualified, unless the competitor can demonstrate to the WCA delegate's satisfaction that the timer was malfunctioning.
     - A6c) The timer must be stopped using both hands, with both hands flat and palms down.
 Penalty: 2 seconds.
     - A6d) The competitor must fully release the puzzle before stopping the timer.
 Penalty: 2 seconds.
     - A6e) The competitor must not touch or move the puzzle until the judge has inspected the puzzle.
 Penalty: disqualification of the solve.